Azure-Samples/ai-hub-gateway-solution-accelerator/guides/deployment-troubleshooting.md

 - Failed to connect to management endpoint apim-RANDOM.management.azure-api.net:3443 for a service deployed in a Virtual Network.
 Make sure to follow guidance at https://aka.ms/apim-vnet-common-issues for Inbound connectivity to Management endpoint.
 Check 'ApiManagement Control Plane - inbound' connectivity at https://aka.ms/apimnetworkstatus.
 (Code: ManagementApiRequestFailed)

 - Managed identity id not found

+- Timeout: Call to Management API apim-RANDOM.management.azure-api.net:3443 timed out for the Developer SKU service which will have inherent capacity issues due to it's scale.
+Please refer to SLA at https://aka.ms/apimsla and considering upgrading to a SKU Tier with higher SLA.